Joseph Cotten: 1932–1939: Broadway and film debuts

+1940–1949: Leading film roles

-Citizen Kane
+Citizen Kane (1941)

 After the success of Welles's War of the Worlds 1938 Halloween radio broadcast, Welles gained a unique contract with RKO Pictures.
 The two-picture deal promised full creative control for the young director below an agreed budget limit, and Welles's intention was to feature the Mercury Players in his productions.
 Shooting had still not begun on a Welles film after a year, but after a meeting with writer Herman J. Mankiewicz Welles had a suitable project.

 In mid-1940, filming began on Citizen Kane, portraying the life of a press magnate (played by Welles) who starts out as an idealist but eventually turns into a corrupt, lonely old man.
 The film featured Cotten prominently in the role of Kane's best friend Jedediah Leland, eventually a drama critic for one of Kane's papers.

-When released on May 1, 1941, Citizen Kane – based in part on the life of William Randolph Hearst – did not do much business at theaters; Hearst owned numerous major newspapers, and forbade them to carry advertisements for the film.
+When released on May 1, 1941, Citizen Kane – based in part on the life of newspaper magnate William Randolph Hearst– did not do much business at theaters; Hearst owned numerous major newspapers, and forbade them to carry advertisements for the film.
 Nominated for nine Academy Awards in 1942, the film won only for Best Screenplay, for Mankiewicz and Welles.
 Citizen Kane launched the film careers of the Mercury Players, including Agnes Moorehead (who played Kane's mother), Ruth Warrick (Kane's first wife), and Ray Collins (Kane's political opponent).
-However, Cotten was the only one of the four to find major success as a lead in Hollywood outside of Citizen Kane; Moorehead and Collins became successful character film actors and Warrick spent decades in a career in daytime television.
+However, Cotten was the only one of the four to find major success as a lead in Hollywood outside of Citizen Kane; Moorehead and Collins became successful character film actors.
+Moorehead starred in Bewitched and Warrick spent decades in a career in daytime television, specifically All My Children.

-Alexander Korda then hired Cotten to play Merle Oberon's leading man in Lydia (1941).
+The Los Angeles Times, in an otherwise mixed review of the film, said that "Cotten's work is vital and distinctive ...
+He is an important 'find.'"
+Alexander Korda hired him to play Merle Oberon's leading man in Lydia (1941).
 "I didn't care about the movies, really", Cotten said later.
 "I was tall.
 I had curly hair.
 I could talk.
 It was easy to do."

-The Magnificent Ambersons and Journey Into Fear
+The Magnificent Ambersons (1942)

 Cotten starred in Welles's adaptation and production of The Magnificent Ambersons (1942).
 After the commercial disappointment of Citizen Kane, RKO was apprehensive about the new film, and after poor preview responses, cut it by nearly an hour before its release.
 Though at points the film appeared disjointed, it was well received by critics.
-Despite the critical accolades Cotten received for his performance, he was again snubbed by the Academy.
+Despite the critical accolades Cotten received for his performance, he was again snubbed by the academy.